Robot-Specific Blocks#

 Values#

-motor is done?#
+motor is done#

-True - The motor is not spinning.
+True — The motor is finished moving.

-False - The motor is spinning.
+False — The motor is still moving.

 <[ArmMotor v] is done?>